dspachos/Edge10RSP/README.md

 ## Testing

 I used the `Xunit` to write 2 very simple tests as a demonstration.
-Cd to `Edge10RSPTests` and type from terminal `dotnet test` to run the test.
+Cd to `Edge10RSPTests` and type from terminal `dotnet test` to run the tests.

 ## Tools

-I worked in Mac OS, I installed the Visual Studio Community edition, but the actual coding was done on Visual Studio Code, the .Net Core SDK, some C# extension from the marketplace and the dotnet cli.
+I worked on Mac OS, I installed the Visual Studio Community edition, but the actual coding was done on Visual Studio Code, the .Net Core SDK, some C# extension from the marketplace and the dotnet cli.
 Block comments generated with the Visul Studio (and I changed the text a little).

 ## What refactoring I could make in the future: